Cumulo-pro/Cumulo-Front-Chain/postmortem/2026-07-23-limonata-validator-incident.md

 ---

-## 8. Final Statement
+## 9. Final Statement

 This incident originated from a discrepancy in the binary artifact distributed at Limonata's official v0.3.4 release URL, which produced a genuine consensus failure on the affected validator and left its local state unrecoverable in place.
+Two operator-side gaps, an unenforced verification check and the absence of canary testing, meant this was not caught before reaching the production validator.
 Cumulo's recovery procedure preserved signing continuity throughout, with no double-signing at any point, through a careful key migration to a rebuilt validator node.
 Public endpoint service was restored the same day.
-The open question of why this specific download differed from the majority of the network has been raised with the Limonata team.
+The open question of why this specific download differed from the majority of the network has been raised with the Limonata team, and the procedural gaps identified here are being corrected for future upgrades.

 ---